legale/baguetteBox.js/README.md

 </a>
 ```

-If you have 1366x768 resolution baguetteBox.js will choose `"img/medium/2-1.jpg"`.
+If you have 1366x768 resolution lightbox.js will choose `"img/medium/2-1.jpg"`.
 If, however, it's 1440x900 it'll choose `"img/big/2-1.jpg"`.
 Keep the `href` attribute as a fallback (link to a bigger image e.g. of HD size) for older browsers.

 ## Compatibility

+Should work on, but not for sure:
 Desktop:
 * IE 8+
 * Chrome